adrian-salajan/adrian-salajan.github.io/_drafts/pizza.md

 ---
 # Making invalid pizza recipes unrepresentable

+## Strong typing
+I'm a believer of strong static typing.
+A good type is like a math equation - just as an equation describes the equalities and how they change, the dynamics of the interactions, a type describes the invariants and the properties of what the type represents.
+Good types allow us to make invalid states unrepresentable in code, transforming runtime bugs into compiler errors.

+## Pizza
 Most of use like pizza.
 Simplistically to make one we need to first flatten some dough, add the base sauce, add the topping and cook it.
 It is important to follow all these steps and in the right order.
 If we don't follow these steps we get something which is not a pizaa.
-We will build an API for making pizza and we will try to design it such that the clients of the API can make pizzas even if they are not cooks - they will be forced to follow all the steps, else the code won't compile.
+We will build an API for making pizza and we will try to design it such that the clients of the API can make pizzas even if they are not cooks (may forger or do the steps in the wrong order) - they will be forced to follow all the steps, else the code won't compile.

-#Generic Pizza recipe
+## Generic Pizza recipe
 To make pizza we need to first flatten some dough, add the base sauce, add the topping and cook it.
 We will model the steps in an ADT.